 tortilla carrot chips.
 You can put it on my Paleo and Whole30 Instant Pot Taco Chicken or on my Whole30 Roasted Habanero Salsa Chicken if you’re really brave.
 If you’re like me, you’ll just eat it right out of the bowl occasionally too.

 Whole30 & Paleo Belizean Onion Sauce

 - 1 c. white vinegar

 - 1 c. water

 - 1 tsp. salt

-- 1 or 2 habanero peppers, seeded and sliced
+- 1 or 2 habanero peppers roasted and skins removed

 - juice of 1 lime